nickjwhite/diogenes/README.md

     server/tll-pdf-download.pl path/to/destination/folder

-If you also have a PDF of the _OLD_ that has the running heads as bookmarks, you can extract the necessary information from that as well.
+If you also have a PDF of the first edition of the _OLD_ that has the running heads as bookmarks, you can extract the necessary information from that as well.
 To do so, run:

     make -f mk.pdf-data TLLDIR=/path/to/tll/directory OLDFILE=/path/to/old/file